RemarkableTools/Mx.NET.SDK/README.md

 ## Mx.NET.SDK
-⚡ MultiversX C# SDK: Complex library for interacting with MultiversX API
+⚡ MultiversX C# SDK: Complex library for interacting with MultiversX blockchain

 ## How to install?
 The content is delivered via nuget packages: